What is the difference between a Cooking wok vs a frying pan?

-When we want to get a new cooking pot, the cooking wok vs. frying pan question naturally pops up in our mind.
-It can sometimes be difficult to tell the difference between a wok and frying pan.
+When we want to get a new cooking pot, the cooking wok vs frying pan question naturally pops up in our minds.
+It can sometimes be difficult to tell the difference between a wok and a frying pan.
 At first glance, both kitchenwares can look very similar to one another.
 One may be versatile for literally any cooking, but sometimes you will have to choose one over the other.
 Each has advantages and disadvantages that may make one cookware more suitable for your specific needs than the other.

-Advantages of a cooking wok
+Advantages of a Cooking wok

 Cooking in a wok has several advantages over a pan.
 Here are some of these advantages.